About Us India - Tonga

 FIPIC-II: As a follow-up of the historic first FIPIC Summit in 2014, India organized the second FIPIC at Jaipur on 21 August 2015, which was hosted by Hon’ble Prime Minister Narendra Modi.
 Building upon the success of the first FIPIC, India announced major initiatives to boost cooperation with the 14 Pacific Island countries.
 Tonga delegation led by Hon.
 Semisi Fakahau, Minister for Agriculture, Food, Forests & Fisheries, attended the Forum.

 Interaction with PSIDS at New York: On 24 September 2019, on the sidelines of the UNGA, Prime Minister of India Hon.
 Narendra Modi held an interaction, first of its kind, with the leaders of the Pacific Small Island Developing States (PSIDS).
-This high-level exchange will be followed up with the third Summit meeting of the Forum for India-Pacific Islands Cooperation (FIPIC), which is scheduled to be held in the first half of 2020.

 India-Pacific Islands Sustainable Development Conference (IPISDC): Government of India organized the India-Pacific Islands Sustainable Development Conference (IPISDC) at Suva, Fiji on 25-26 May 2017.
 Minister of State for External Affairs Gen. (Dr.) V.K.Singh (Retd.) hosted the event.
 Hon.
 Semisi Fakahau, Minister for Agriculture, Food, Forests & Fisheries led the Tongan delegation to the Conference.